Rich Poythress: Professional career

-Poythress was drafted by the Seattle Mariners in the second round of the 2009 Major League Baseball Draft.
+Poythress was drafted by the Seattle Mariners in the second round of the 2009 Major League Baseball draft.
 The Mariners signed him on July 29, 2009.
 He began his professional career with the Rookie-Level Peoria Mariners of the Arizona League.
 He hit .300 with one home runs and six RBIs in six games with Peoria.
 He was promoted to the Double-A West Tenn Diamond Jaxx of the Southern League on August 9.
 With the Diamond Jaxx he hit .230 with two doubles, one home run and nine RBIs in 26 games.
 In 2010, Poythress was assigned to the Class-A Advanced High Desert Mavericks of the California League.
 He played in the Mariners organization until 2013 without reaching the majors.

 Poythress signed a minor league deal with the Miami Marlins in April 2014.
 He then signed a minor league deal with the Atlanta Braves in July 2014.

-He is said to have very good power and that is his stand out tool.
-It is also said that he has below average speed, an average throwing arm and has been compared to players like Ryan Shealy and Matt LeCroy.
-Before the 2009 draft he was named as the number 12 prospect by ESPN.com.
+Poythress was said to have very good power and that is his standout tool.
+It was also said that he has below average speed, an average throwing arm and was compared to players like Ryan Shealy and Matt LeCroy.
+Before the 2009 draft, he was named as the number 12 prospect by ESPN.com.